This article may contain *affiliate links. Please see our affiliate disclosure for more details

 Find 10+ Good Longtail Keywords Before You Write A Single Article

 You want to have enough keywords at the ready when you start your new blog.
-Find at least 10, preferably 30-50 great longtail keywords to base your content off of.
+Find at least 10, preferably 30-50 great longtail keywords to base your content on.
 These are crucial to getting a good start for your new micro-niche blog.

 The articles you write from the keywords will generate the high-converting organic traffic you need to build a successful affiliate marketing business.